YakoobHammouri/GSG-hosting-node-js-workshop/README.md

 ### [presentation](https://docs.google.com/presentation/d/1Z4oWdHEXjKVxzwnjjbaMHAAl1WLQ_1tEZQyv3MsU2gY/edit#slide=id.ga1c93baa73_2_82)

-# in this workshop, we will be talking about :
+# in this workshop, we will talking about :
 - Hosting in general
 - type of most popular Hosting
 - Limitations of Node Js Hosting